anebz/cloud/Accreditations/aws_developer_associate.md

 * Server side encryption (SSE), protects data at rest.
 For example, a bucket policy that denies S3 PUT requests that don't include the SSE parameter in the request header
   * S3 managed keys (SSE-S3): a unique key encrypts each object, and the key itself is encrypted with a master key that is regularly rotated.
 It uses AES-256 for encryption.
 The header for a request with this encryption is: `s3:x-amz-server-side-encryption": "AES256`
   * AWS KMS managed keys (SSE-KMS), KMS manages *data* key, the customer *master* key can be customer managed or created by KMS directly. `s3:x-amz-server-side-encryption": "aws-kms`
-    - This might include latency with uploads/downloads, since the KMS API calls limit ir lower than the S3 limit
+    - This might include latency with uploads/downloads, since the KMS API calls limit is lower than the S3 limit
   * Server side encryption with customer provided keys (SSE-C): customer must manage the encryption key.
 No code necessary to encrypt or decrypt, only necessary to manage the encryption key you provide.
 In each API call, the customer needs to send the keys and encryption algorithm.
 For this situation, if the request is made over HTTP, S3 rejects it.
 * Client side encryption: used for encryption in transit via SSL/TLS